Quick Answer:

 Step 3: When you click the "Download Now" button, the process will begin.

-You can use the "Batch Download" feature to download an entire race weekend (Practice 1, 2, 3, Qualifying, and Race) in one go, saving hours of manual work.
+You can use the "Batch Download" feature to download F1 TV videos (Practice 1, 2, 3, Qualifying, and Race) in one go, saving hours of manual work.

 Alternative Methods: Free Screen Recorders

-Note: If you are looking to download F1 races for free, your options are limited to screen recording tools like OBS.
+Note: If you are looking to download F1 TV videos for free, your options are limited to screen recording tools like OBS.
 However, this comes with significant drawbacks, specifically for F1 content.

 The "Black Screen" DRM Issue